chikausa14/nazsoftexamples/README.md

 # NAZSOFT Examples
-Some examples that I (Kye-Li Tan) have made to play around with.
+Some examples that I (Kye-Li Tan) have made to describe and layout AI concepts, such as the OpenAI assistant.